Baptist History Homepage

 [p.
 170]

-gether that the steam power could drive it into action.
+that the steam power could drive it into action.
 It had to act!

 Now notice.
 No matter how much machinery, nor how well it was set up, there was no work going on until that steam hit the pistons.
 And I believe that throttle is prayer.
 The only time work is being done in God's people is when spiritual power hits our hearts.
 And that means, when we are praying.
 A praying people are a working people.
 They have to work!
 Power from on high drives them.
 And prayer is the throttle God has put in our hands which sets the power working in our hearts.
-When we pray, we open the pistons of Our hearts, and that power rushes in to fill us with faith.
+When we pray, we open the pistons of our hearts, and that power rushes in to fill us with faith.
 Faith is absolutely dependent on prayer.
 A prayerless people have no faith.
 A praying people have faith to remove mountains.

 Of what does good praying consist?
 (1) Worship.
 That includes a feeling and expression of humility which denies the flesh any recogition or merit whatsoever.
 It sets God on the throne of the heart, acknowledging all good from Him alone, confessing ourselves to be utterly sinful and wretched and needy.
 It deplores everything but God.
 That is worship.
 (2) Contemplation of God.
 This is why it takes time to pray.
-This, too, is worship, but it serves a purpose in OUr lives.
-What I mean by the contemplation of God is 'to take in the size of God.
+This, too, is worship, but it serves a purpose in our lives.
+What I mean by the contemplation of God is to take in the size of God.
 David had done this; that is why he knew God could slay Goliath.
 Daniel had contemplated God's power.
 And so on.
 It is good to get the correct size of God, else our faith will be small.
 With the works program of our modern day we have reduced God to a small household affair, so that we don't expect much from Him.
 Let me give you some examples of prayer from those who have taken in God's size.
 And

 [p.
 171]